nmeo7/mo-neza/README.md

 Support an artist or a team you love and gain access to exclusive contents - limited shirts, early access, etc.
 Provide fresh feedback and browse through others’ recommendations.

-Premium services: tax payment, integrating with small feature phones, data mining.
-Dominate the entire ecosystem.
-Targeted commercials.
-Compare prices.
-If people will be able to manage their finances like this, they will be more than happy to use MoMo.

 your privacy is safe with us, we care.

 ## Features